PoojaFirmware/CPrograms/Readme.md

 4. write a program for sizeof operator
 5. Write a program for radius of circle of area and permeter
 6. Write a program to Convert a temperature in celsius into fahrenheit
+7. Program to find out the grades of a student when the arks of 4 subjects are given: precentage >= 85                       - grade A precentage < 85 and percentage >= 70   - grade B precentage < 70 and percentage >= 55   - grade C
+   precentage < 55 and percentage >= 40   - grade D
+   precentage < 40                        - grade E
+8. Print numbers from 1 to 10 using while loop.
+9. Program to count digits in a number